Nevada drivers risk getting a traffic ticket for making an improper U-turn by:

 Note that people with commercial driver’s licenses are required to notify their employer within thirty (30) days of any traffic violation, even if he/she was driving a non-commercial vehicle at the time.7

-10. What happens to my out-of-state license if I get an illegal U-turn in Nevada?
+10. What happens to my out-of-state driver’s license?

 The Nevada DMV shares its citation information with other states’ DMVs.
 Therefore an out-of-state driver would be subject to his/her home state’s DMV demerit penalties for an illegal U-turn.

-11. When can I get an illegal U-turn conviction sealed in Las Vegas, Nevada?
+11. When can I get an illegal U-turn case sealed?

 Legal aliens will not be deported from the U.S. for committing an unlawful U-turn.
 This is because an illegal U-turn is not considered a deportable offense, an aggravated felony, or a crime involving moral turpitude.

 Note that illegal aliens may be deported at any time even if they are otherwise law-abiding.

 Any non-citizen facing traffic charges in Nevada is advised to retain counsel as soon as possible to help safeguard their resident status.

 13. Should I fight the ticket or just pay?